 What is a hybrid app?

-- Apache Cordova (PhoneGap): One of the earliest hybrid frameworks, Cordova uses WebView and native plugins to integrate web apps with mobile features.
+- Apache Cordova (PhoneGap).
+It is one of the earliest hybrid frameworks.
+To integrate web apps with mobile features, it uses WebView and native plugins.

-- Ionic: Built on Angular and TypeScript, Ionic provides a UI component library optimized for mobile applications and works with Cordova or Capacitor.
+- Ionic.
+This framework is powered by Angular and TypeScript.
+Its UI component library is optimized for mobile apps and works with Cordova or Capacitor.

-At their core, hybrid apps run inside a WebView, a browser-like component within the native app container.
-This allows web-based code to be executed inside the app while still maintaining access to native functionalities through bridges and native plugins.
+As we've indicated above, hybrid applications run inside a browser-like component within the native app container.
+Thanks to this, the code written for web platforms can get access to native functionalities through bridges and native plugins.

-Here’s a basic breakdown of how hybrid apps operate:
+Let's take a closer look at how hybrid apps operate:

 Hybrid apps vs Native apps

-Hybrid mobile apps combine web technologies with native elements, allowing developers to use a single codebase for both platforms.
+Hybrid mobile apps have another weighty benefit.
+They enable developers to use a single codebase for both platforms.

-Firstly, the technology stack is one of the most significant distinctions.
-To build native apps, developers use platform-specific programming languages (Swift for iOS devices, Kotlin for an Android app).
-In contrast, hybrid apps use web tech like HTML, CSS, and JavaScript, then are enclosed in a native framework to run on mobile.
+The technology stack is one of the most serious aspects that sets these two types apart.
+To build native apps, developers rely on platform-specific programming languages (Swift for iOS devices, Kotlin for Android apps).
+In contrast, hybrid apps are powered by web technologies (HTML, CSS, and JavaScript) and are further encapsulated in a native framework to run on mobile devices.

 Hence, they have some key similarities.